 From the late 14th century, it was a summer resort for many Kings throughout the history of Portugal.
 Each room is decorated differently and the tiles it is just the whole new blog post.

 Sintra has several sights to visit: Palace of Pena, Sintra Palace, Monserrate Palace, Quinta da Regaleira and the Moorish Castle.
 We´ve only had time to visit the Palace of Pena and the Sintra Palace.
 However, Monserrate Palace and Quinta da Regaleira also looked amazing.
 There are numerous buses taking tourists up to each castle and there is also quite a waiting line for all of them, so we decided to walk from the very beginning.

-As we arrived in Sintra station from Lisbon, we immediately headed to the Sintra Palace, as it was the closest one.
+Our morning started at the Sintra Palace, as it was the closest one to the train station.
 We were there around 10 a.m: enough time to explore the Sintra Palace without huge crowds, which was one of the best parts.
-Afterward, we headed all the way up towards the Palace of Pena.
+Afterwards, we headed all the way up towards the Palace of Pena.
 And I should say – it was quite a walk.
 I think the hiking trail connecting Palace of Sintra with Palace of Pena (also the Moorish Castle) is called Ruta de Santa Maria (more or less 2 km).
 If you decide to walk – it´s the best way, cause walking along the road, where buses and cars drive, is super uncomfortable (it´s cobbled and narrow).
 The trail itself was beautiful, full of trees and plants.
 But again, this is when I realized why were all those people standing in a line for a bus – it was quite a walk to the top! [lol]

 The Moorish Castle on the way to Palace of Pena